maxblum/hatchjs/doc/api/hatch.md

 provides multi-column interface to manage widgets on the page: widgets can be moved, configured, stylized using convenient interface.

-Any complex page can be built using widget, for example if we building blogging platform we can use widgets for creating index page such as blog roll, tags, latest comments, popular post, etc..
+Any complex page can be built using set of widgets, for example if we building blogging platform we can use widgets for creating index page such as blog roll, tags, latest comments, popular post, etc..
 And widgets for post page: view post, similar posts, comments, social bar, etc..

 See hatch-widgets(3)